Diusrex/MTG-Suggested-Purchase/README.md

 Running the program
 ======================

 This program should be able to run in Eclipse (I used version Kepler).
-	All you will need to do is import the project, then run the file ProgramStart
+All you will need to do is import the project, then run the file ProgramStart.

 Suggestions:
 ======================

-	If you feel that the Instructions were not clear, or have any other questions feel free to contact me
+If you feel that the Instructions were not clear, or have any other questions feel free to contact me.